📊 Creator Revenue Calculator

 How many income streams do most successful solo creators have?

-Most successful solo creators maintain 3–5 active income streams simultaneously.
-Relying on a single source like ad revenue leaves creators vulnerable to algorithm changes or platform policy shifts.
+Most successful solo creators keep 3 to 5 active income streams going at the same time.
+Relying on one source like ad revenue leaves creators open to algorithm changes or platform policy shifts.
 Common combinations include YouTube ad revenue, a Patreon membership, brand sponsorships, and a digital product or newsletter.
-Diversification smooths out income volatility, since streams like sponsorships can spike while ad CPM drops seasonally, particularly in Q1.
+Having multiple streams smooths out income swings.
+For example, sponsorships can spike while ad CPM drops in Q1.

 What is a realistic YouTube CPM for a small creator?

-Realistic YouTube CPMs for small creators typically range from $2–$6, though niches like personal finance or software can reach $15–$30.
-CPM varies by audience geography, content category, and time of year.
-Creators should focus on RPM (revenue per mille) rather than CPM, since RPM reflects actual earnings after YouTube's 45% revenue share.
-A 10,000-view video at a $4 RPM earns roughly $40.
+Realistic YouTube CPMs for small creators usually range from $2-$6.
+Niches like personal finance or software can reach $15-$30.
+CPM changes based on where your audience lives, what kind of content you make, and the time of year.
+Creators should watch RPM (revenue per mille) more than CPM, because RPM shows actual earnings after YouTube's 45% cut.
+A 10,000-view video at a $4 RPM earns about $40.

 How much can a Substack newsletter realistically earn per month?

-A Substack newsletter with 1,000 paid subscribers at $8/month generates roughly $6,700 monthly after Substack's 10% fee.
-Most newsletters convert 3–8% of free subscribers to paid, meaning you typically need 15,000–30,000 free readers to reach 1,000 paying members.
-Growth is slow early but compounds, making Substack a strong long-term revenue layer rather than a quick income source for new creators.
+A Substack newsletter with 1,000 paid subscribers at $8/month brings in about $6,700 per month after Substack's 10% fee.
+Most newsletters convert 3 to 8% of free subscribers to paid.
+That means you usually need 15,000 to 30,000 free readers to reach 1,000 paying members.
+Growth is slow at first but builds over time.
+That makes Substack a strong long-term revenue layer rather than a fast income source for new creators.

 How do solo creators calculate whether a brand sponsorship is worth taking?

-Creators typically calculate sponsorship value using a CPM-based floor rate, often $20–$50 per 1,000 views for mid-roll integrations.
-A channel averaging 50,000 views per video might target $1,000–$2,500 per integration.
-Beyond rate, creators should factor in audience alignment, exclusivity clauses, and usage rights, which can significantly increase fair pricing.
-Undercharging is common early on; tracking engagement rates helps justify higher rates as your audience proves its value.
+Creators usually figure out sponsorship value using a CPM-based floor rate, often $20-$50 per 1,000 views for mid-roll integrations.
+A channel that averages 50,000 views per video might aim for $1,000-$2,500 per integration.
+Beyond the rate, creators should think about audience fit, exclusivity clauses, and usage rights.
+Those factors can raise the fair price by a lot.
+Undercharging is common early on.
+Tracking engagement rates helps you justify higher rates as your audience proves its value.

 Is Patreon worth it for creators with under 10,000 subscribers?

 Patreon can be worth it below 10,000 subscribers if you have a highly engaged niche audience willing to pay for exclusive access or content.
-Conversion rates of 1–3% of your audience are typical, so 5,000 engaged followers could yield 50–150 patrons.
-At $5–$10 per patron, that's $250–$1,500 monthly before Patreon's fees.
-It works best when paired with consistent free content that demonstrates clear value for upgrading.
+Conversion rates of 1 to 3% of your audience are typical.
+So 5,000 engaged followers could bring in 50 to 150 patrons.
+At $5-$10 per patron, that is $250-$1,500/month before Patreon's fees.
+It works best when paired with consistent free content that shows clear value for upgrading.

 Calculate Your Revenue Potential